Use Gluster with Oracle Cloud Native Environment

 Configure Heketi, which will use the Gluster nodes to provision storage.

-In this section, complete each of the tasks on the control plane node, ocne-control01.
+In this section, complete each task on the control plane node, ocne-control01.

 1. Install the Gluster yum repository configuration.